Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of pervasive computing

 \subsubsection{Edge devices}

 In most of the studies, the interpretation of edge devices (i.e., edge nodes and IoT devices) is still ambiguous \cite{BILAL201894}, which means the difference between end or IoT devices and edge nodes is still unclear.
-Yet, common consensus defines the end-devices/IoT as ubiquitous gadgets, such as smartphones and smart gadgets and the edge nodes, as devices in higher levels including fog nodes, MEC servers, and cloudlets.
-The edge nodes are expected to possess higher storage and computation capacities and to offer high-quality networking and processing services at the proximity of IoT devices with a lower response time compared to the cloud remote servers.
+Yet, common consensus defines the end-devices/IoT as ubiquitous gadgets that are embedded with processing capacities, sensors, and software, serving to connect and exchange data with other systems over different communication networks.
+Meanwhile, the edge nodes are defined as devices in higher levels including fog nodes, MEC servers, and cloudlets.
+The edge nodes are expected to possess high storage and computation capacities and to offer high-quality networking and processing service with a lower response time compared to the cloud remote servers.

 Driven by the expansion and pervasiveness of the computing devices, we believe that the heterogeneity of ubiquitous systems will increase in the future.
 These devices have to interact seamlessly and coherently, despite their difference in terms of software and hardware capacities.